 Soft-freeze makes ice cream easy to scoop

 If you’ve ever stored ice cream in a stand-alone freezer, you know that it can get rock hard.
-Some stand-alone upright freezers like the Electrolux All Freezer have a soft-freeze compartment.
+Some stand-alone upright freezers even have a soft-freeze compartment.
 It keeps ice cream frozen, but still soft enough to scoop.

 Fast freeze to drop the temperature in a hurry